vmware/vic/doc/user_doc/vic_app_dev/using_insecure_registries_with_vic.md

 ## Pull a Container Image from an Insecure Private Registry Server ##

+For simplicity, the examples in this topic assume that the virtual container hosts implement TLS authentication with self-signed untrusted certificates, with no client verification.

 To pull a container image from an insecure private registry server, run the following Docker command.
 <pre>docker -H <i>vch_address</i>:2376 --tls
 pull <i>registry_server_address</i>/path/to/image/<i>image_name</i>:<i>image_version</i></pre>